 The only downside really is the battery life, but at around four hours in our testing, it’s still good enough just for the shower.
 Plus, it has playback controls built into it and a hook on the back so you can clip it to something in your bathroom.
 It isn’t the best, but at around $99 it’s definitely a bang for your buck option.

-For those that want to spend as little as possible then get the SoundBot SB510
+For those that want to spend as little as possible get the Jam Hang Up

-The UE Roll 2 is a great waterproof speaker in general, but if you literally want a speaker to just stick on your bathroom wall then the SoundBot might be for you as one of the best shower speakers.
-At less than $20, it’s a solid little speaker that even has a few features missing from the UE Roll 2.
+The UE Roll 2 is a great waterproof speaker in general, but if you literally want a speaker to just stick on your bathroom wall then the Jam Hnag Up is one of the best shower speakers available.
+For less than $20, it features a similar design to the Bose SoundLink Micro with a more whimsical design and selection of colors.

 Next: Best waterproof speakers